 She was a faculty member and administrator at Dine College, the Navajo Tribal College, for 13 years.
 She studied at Smith College, Stanford University and Goddard College.
 She has a Ph.D. in Native Science from the California Institute for Integral Studies.
 She is Cherokee/Navajo and comes from a family of traditional and medical healers.
-She lives in Friday Harbor, San Juan Island, WA and Santa Fe, NM.
+She lives in Friday Harbor, San Juan Island, WA.

 TIMOTHY P. OZERKOV